-Capital Projects Funds-Capital Projects Funds are used to record the bond proceeds, investment earnings and the disbursement of the monies specifically designated for acquiring new school sites, buildings, equipment and for major remodeling and repairs.
+The 2016 Construction Fund is used to record the bond proceeds, investment earnings and the disbursement of the monies specifically designated for acquiring new school sites, buildings, equipment and for major remodeling and repairs.
 The funds are retained until the purpose for which the funds were created has been accomplished.

-The 2015 Construction Capital Project Fund includes capital project activities funded with bonds issued after May 1, 1994.
-For these capital projects, the District has complied with the applicable provisions of Section 1351a of the State of Michigan's School Code.
+The 2016 Construction Fund includes capital project activities funded with bonds issued after May 1, 1994.
+For these capital projects, the District has complied with the applicable provisions of Section 1351a of the State of Michigan's School Code